 Disposal of low and intermediate level radioactive waste

 From the outset, it was intended to dispose of all kinds of radioactive waste in deep geological formations.

-In the late 1960s, East Germany erected a repository at the former salt dome Morsleben, where approximately 36 752 cubic metres of low and intermediate level radioactive waste was stored from 1971 until 1998 with an interruption between 1991 and 1994.
+In the late 1960s, East Germany erected a disposal facility at the former salt dome Morsleben, where approximately 36 754 cubic metres of low and intermediate level radioactive waste was stored from 1971 until 1998 with an interruption between 1991 and 1994.
 The licensing procedure for its closure is in progress.

-The former iron ore Schacht Konrad was licensed as a repository in May 2002, to dispose of radioactive waste with negligible heat generation.
-Since the licence was confirmed by the Federal Administrative Court on 26 March 2007, the Konrad mine is being converted to a repository for radioactive waste with negligible heat generation.
+The former iron ore Schacht Konrad was licensed as a disposal facility in May 2002, to dispose of a maximum quantity of 303 000 cubic metres of negligible heat generation radioactive waste (NHGW).
+Since the licence was confirmed by the Federal Administrative Court on 26 March 2007, the Konrad mine is being converted to a disposal facility for radioactive waste with negligible heat generation.